Skip to main content

 Chapter Explanation

 Trustworthy words are not refined and beautiful.
 Refined and beautiful words are not trustworthy.
-Good words do not require disputation.
-Words of disputation are not good.
-One who possesses knowledge does not seek broad learning.
-One who seeks broad learning may not necessarily possess knowledge.
+Good words do not require argument.
+Words of argument are not good.
+One who truly knows does not seek broad learning.
+One who seeks broad learning may not necessarily know.

-For this reason the Sage does not seek to accumulate everything upon his own person.
-Although he does not seek to accumulate upon himself, yet because he does everything for the sake of others, he himself grows ever more in possession.
-Because he yields everything to others, he himself grows ever more in abundance.
+For this reason, the Sage does not seek to accumulate everything upon his own person.
+Though he does not seek to accumulate upon himself, because he lives for others, he himself grows ever richer.
+Because he gives to others, he himself grows ever more abundant.

-The Dao of Heaven benefits the myriad beings and does not harm the myriad beings.
-The Dao of the Sage takes all affairs within the cosmos as matters within his own nature and shoulders all responsibility, yet does not contend with others.
+The Dao of Heaven benefits the myriad beings and does not harm them.
+The Dao of the Sage takes all the affairs of the cosmos as matters within his own nature and shoulders all responsibility, yet does not contend with others.

 Discourse

 Confucius said: "One's words need not always be trustworthy; one's actions need not always bear fruit."
-The Buddha also often used expedient teachings in preaching the Dharma.
+The Buddha, too, often used expedient teachings in preaching the Dharma.
 From this we can see that the ancient sages did not rigidly cling to trustworthiness.
 But the sages were not deceiving people.
 It was for the sake of transforming and ferrying all beings — teaching in accordance with each person's capacity.
-If they had spoken the true principle directly, people would not have been able to believe it.
+Had they spoken the true principle directly, people would not have been able to believe it.
 Since people could not believe it, the sages had no choice but to proceed as they did.
 But this kind of non-trustworthiness is the idea of teaching through expedient adaptation.

 What Laozi says — "trustworthy words are not beautiful" — goes a step further.